Technology Competition Judging

 Can adults or other students help me with my project?

 Yes, it is perfectly acceptable to receive help from others when working on your project.
 However, the project is to be a work by the student or student team of two.
-Any help should be to assist the student in the creation of the project and judges will expect a student to explain ANY aspect of a project's function.
+Any help should be to assist the student in the creation of the project and judges will expect a student to explain ANY aspect of a project's function in the video.
 If someone else helps you do something, be sure that you understand how to explain it to the judges.